Early Life and Education of Condoleezza Rice: A Complete Timeline

 August 20, 2012: Admitted to Augusta National Golf Club

-On August 20, 2012, Condoleezza Rice became one of the first two women to be admitted as members to Augusta National Golf Club.
+On August 20, 2012, Condoleezza Rice became one of the first two women admitted to Augusta National Golf Club.

-In 2014, Condoleezza Rice criticized the Obama administration for seeking to approve immigration reforms through executive action.
+In 2014, Rice criticized the Obama administration from seeking to approve immigration reforms through executive action.

-In February 2017, Condoleezza Rice publicly announced her opposition to the Trump administration's travel ban.
+In February 2017, Rice publicly announced her opposition to the Trump administration's travel ban.

-In May 2017, Condoleezza Rice stated she opposes the removal of Confederate monuments and memorials or renaming buildings named after Confederate generals, arguing that sanitizing history is a bad thing.
+In May 2017, Rice said she opposes the removal of Confederate monuments and memorials or the renaming of buildings named after Confederate generals.

-From 2003 to 2017, Condoleezza Rice co-owned a house in Palo Alto, California, with Randy Bean.
+Condoleezza Rice co-owned a house with Randy Bean from 2003 to 2017.

 Democracy: Stories from the Long Road to Freedom